UpFault/EnhancedNodes/README.md

 To install this plugin, visit the [releases tab](https://github.com/EnhancedNodes/releases) and download the EnhancedNodes-{VERSION}.jar.
 Place this file in your Minecraft server's plugin folder.
 Ensure you have the latest version of [NBTAPI](https://www.spigotmc.org/resources/nbt-api.7939/) installed.

-## Usage

-Describe how users can benefit from the plugin and utilize its functionalities in the game.

 ## Configuration

 At present, there are no customizable settings.
 Future plans include adding a translation file for language-specific message updates.